Null0x-sh/Nullpeas/README.md

 ## Contributing

-Contributions, discussion and learning collaboration are welcome.
+Contributions, discussion, and learning collaboration are welcome.
-This project is part of a personal learning journey and community involvement is encouraged.
+This project is part of a personal learning journey, and community involvement is encouraged.

 ---